VitaminB16/gcp-pal/README.md

 ## Request Module

-The Request module in the `gcp-tools` library allows you to make authorized HTTP requests with ease.
+The Request module in the `gcp-tools` library allows you to make authorized HTTP requests.

 ### Initializing Request